Owner of culled alpaca Geronimo demands answers from new Labour Government

 “These are unjustifiable and unreasonable acts of cruelty.
 Lessons must be learned and those responsible for causing so much distress to so many must be fully held to account.”

-Ms Macdonald is requesting an urgent meeting with Steve Reed, the new Secretary of State for Environment, Food and Rural Affairs, and arming minster Daniel Zeichner.
+Ms Macdonald is requesting an urgent meeting with Steve Reed, the new Secretary of State for Environment, Food and Rural Affairs, and farming minster Daniel Zeichner.

 “I am imploring the new Government to, as a first step, remove the movement restrictions.
 Mr Reed could do this immediately,” she said.